|≥ 3.5 t

 Thought out in detail

-The patented Klaas winch technology enables quick and secure telescoping under load – even when the mast is inclined at a flat angle.
-Four telescope cables are assembled on a single drum, whilst the track system is fixed into the cable technology.
+The patented Klaas winch technology enables quick and secure telescoping of mast and fly jip.
+And this, of course, also under load both in crane and platform operation.
+Four telescopic ropes are assembled on a single drum, whilst the track system is fixed into the cable technology.
 As the cables are guided and electrically monitored, slack ropes and skipping are prevented.
 An integrated electronic length measurement constantly records the current extension length of the mast and uses the data to calculate the maximum possible load capacity.

 The Klaas support system

-Pressing a button on the remote control starts the setting up of the crane and the automatic self-levelling.
-This ensures that all the supports have the same pressure and that the appliance is perfectly sturdy.
-Furthermore, the L-shape of the supports guarantees the best possible stability.
-Thanks to the fully hydraulic support system, it is possible to move each single support infinitely and accurately into position.
+The two largest Klaas trailer cranes are equipped with an electronic set-up automatic, on the K21-30 RS it can be ordered as an option.
+In this case, the assembly of the crane and automatic self-levelling are carried out completely by remote control.
+This ensures that all the outriggers have the same pressure and that the appliance is perfectly sturdy.
+Furthermore, the L-shape of the outriggers guarantees the best possible stability.
+Thanks to the fully hydraulic support system, it is possible to move each single outrigger infinitely and accurately into position.
 Their long, vertical cylinders save them from being laboriously propped up on uneven terrain.
-As the support widths can also be infinitely adjusted, even scaffolding, hedges or narrow alleys do not create an obstacle.
+As the outrigger widths can also be infinitely adjusted, even scaffolding, hedges or narrow alleys do not create an obstacle.

 The Klaas crane control system